denaro-coin/denaro/README.md

 For those who wish to only set up the PostgreSQL database, a `db_setup.sh` script is provided.
 This script focuses solely on preparing the PostgreSQL database for Denaro's blockchain.

-*Note: Both scripts are meant to be run on Linux distrubutions that use 'apt' as a package manager (e.g Debian/Ubuntu).
-If the above scripts do not work it is likely due to 'apt' not being installed on your system.
-To fix this, you can install 'apt' or manually modify either script to match the package manager that your system uses.*
+*Note: If the provided setup scripts fail to execute successfully, it may be because the 'apt' package manager is not available on your system.
+To resolve this issue, you can install 'apt' or manually modify either script to match the package manager that your system uses.
+Additionally, ensure that the package names specified are adjusted to correspond with those recognized by your package manager.*

 * Execute the commands below to initiate the installation: